 In the broadest sense, dislocation encompasses numerous fundamental transformations involving a shift in power from the news media companies (and their journalists) to platform companies.).
-There is a good reason social media companies such as Facebook are known as platform companies, since these have developed a computing architecture that sets the stage for different social actors and audiences to engage in communication, information exchange, business, etc. The most powerful social media platform is Facebook, which also owns companies such as Instagram and WhatsApp, acts as an intermediary between its massive user bases and a plethora of companies which have become increasingly dependent on them.
+There is a good reason social media companies are known as platform companies, since these have developed a computing architecture that sets the stage for different social actors and audiences to engage in communication, information exchange, business, etc. The most powerful social media platform is Facebook, which also owns companies such as Instagram and WhatsApp, acts as an intermediary between its massive user bases and a plethora of companies which have become increasingly dependent on them.
 A Tow center report eloquently discusses how the news media have become a “platform press”, writing that platform companies “have evolved beyond their role as distribution channels, and now control what audiences see and who gets paid for their attention, and even what format and type of journalism ﬂourishes” (Bell et al., 2018, p.
 9).

 Platform companies operate with a different business model and technological architecture than news media.
-More importantly, the properties and functionalities of a technology (what these afford one to do), can encourage possible ways of use, yet do not determine such use (Hutchby, 2001).
 Social media platforms offer a multitude of affordances, including different forms of one-to-one and one-to-many communications, as well as producing, publishing, accessing, sharing, and engaging with different kinds of information and news such as text, video, audio or data.
 Social media platforms typically offer these without a monetary charge.
 Instead, they build on a revenue model in which the platform companies collect and analyze data on users’ digital footprints and then subsequently sell them as a commodity to advertisers.
 News publishers are also engaging in such practices and use data for data-driven journalism.
 The dependency of platform companies is evident in news publishers’ use of algorithms to facilitate personalized news delivery.
 More specifically, news is increasingly distributed in social media platforms that employ algorithms to enhance personalization in the story selections of the news feed (DeVito, 2017).